The Disappearance of Azaria Chamberlain

-The Disappearance of Azaria Chamberlain is a 1984 Australian television docufilm about the Azaria Chamberlain case.
+The Disappearance of Azaria Chamberlain is a 1983 Australian television docufilm about the Azaria Chamberlain case.

 Michael Thornhill later said that "I don't have strong opinions about it [the film].
-There are quite a few cheats in it, but at least what it did do - I'm not emotionally close to it - was put the audience in the view of I, the Jury.
+There are quite a few cheats in it, but at least what it did do – I'm not emotionally close to it – was put the audience in the view of I, the Jury.
 It has an enormous following in northern Europe.
 I think Judy did a terrific job.
 I think it was interesting but, again, it's not a personal project."

+The film was also released on VHS as "Who Killed Baby Azaria?".